The effect of the Enskog collision terms on the steady shock structure in a hard sphere gas: The shock transitions

 which has roots of the same sign if

 and roots of the opposite sign otherwise.
 Using the expressions above, we find that, for the roots of the same sign, we need to have

 or, alternatively,

-Observing that for $\CMach_0>1$ both partial derivatives $\partial F/\partial p$ and $\partial G/\partial q$ are positive, we determine that both roots are positive, which means that the pre-shock fixed point is an unstable node, and, therefore, the post-shock fixed point is a saddle.
-Thus, in order to capture the heteroclinic orbit (and thus the shock transition), we, first, invert the sign of $z$ in \eqref{eq:ODE2} (so that the unstable node becomes stable, and the saddle node remains a saddle) and, second, integrate \eqref{eq:ODE2} ``backwards'', that is, from the post-shock state $(\rho_1,u_1,\theta_1)$ towards the pre-shock state $(\rho_0,u_0,\theta_0)$, taking advantage of the fact that $z$ has the opposite sign.
+Observing that for $\CMach_0>1$ both partial derivatives $\partial F/\partial r$ and $\partial G/\partial q$ are positive, we determine that both roots are positive, which means that the pre-shock fixed point is an unstable node, and, therefore, the post-shock fixed point is a saddle.
+The same analysis, but for the conventional Navier--Stokes equations, is presented in Chapter 12 of \cite{MulRug2}.
+Thus, in order to capture the heteroclinic orbit (and thus the shock transition), we integrate \eqref{eq:ODE2} ``backwards'', that is, from the post-shock state $(\rho_1,u_1,\theta_1)$ towards the pre-shock state $(\rho_0,u_0,\theta_0)$, which effectively reverts the sign of $z$ in \eqref{eq:ODE2}, rendering the pre-shock state attracting.

+In Figures \ref{fig:shock_transition_u380}--\ref{fig:shock_transition_normalized_u947} we compute the shock transitions, as described above, for $\rho$, $u$, and the conventional temperature $T$ (see \eqref{eq:temperature} for the relation between $\theta$ and $T$) for the same argon-like hard sphere gas as above.
+To numerically capture the heteroclinic orbit in \eqref{eq:ODE2}, we perturb the post-shock fixed point by $10^{-6}$\% in the direction of the pre-shock fixed point, and then use the \textsl{lsode} routine \cite{Hin} of the Octave software \cite{Octave} to carry out the numerical integration.
+We compute the spatial ``thickness'' of the shock transition as the length on which 95\% of the transition occurs, situated symmetrically between the fixed points -- that is, the transition starts when 2.5\% of the distance between the fixed points is covered, and ends when 2.5\% of the distance remains.
+The start and end of each transition are marked on plots by vertical lines.